PLANNING YOUR FAMILY SESSION

 I’ll find us an amazing location and let you know when the magic ‘golden hour’ is on your chosen date.
 My favourite locations all revolve around where we can find the best light and open space to roam.
 I’m always on the hunt for new gems and it definitely changes with the seasons.

-It's my hope that you’ve come to me for family photos because my work really resonated with you.
-If that’s the case, working within these suggestions and colours is the best way you can help me deliver something in line with the way I love to shoot.
+Working within these suggestions and colours is the best way you can help me deliver something in line with the way I love to shoot.

-If you can, please bring multiple options with you and get dressed at the location.
+If you can, bring multiple options with you and get dressed at the location.
 That way I can help you decide what will work best given your location and the weather that day.
 However, I understand that getting young kids dressed can be a workout.
 If it’s easier, you can also email me photos of wardrobe ideas in advance.
 I’d love to be involved!

 While heels or a fancy dress might look great in a lounge, it’ll look out of place (and unfomfortable) with the types of locations I use.

 for him - boots or blundstones

 for him - a neural t-shirt or a subtle plaid pattern

 neons or bright primary colours

 ( red, royal blue, sunshine yellow, grass green or bubblegum pink )

 white shirts for either partner - beige is great, it photographs softer